Geodan/ResearchFestival2016/Hardware/Zwaailicht/README.md

+Alarm light that can be turned on or off over internet using a NodeMCU V3 (LoLin) and a relais-module

 # Turn the light on-off
 ---
 ### MQTT Topic
 GOST/Datastreams(35)/Observations